biostat0903/RNAseq-Data-Analysis/README.md

 Permutaion based gEne-pAthway interactions identification in binary phenotype (PEA) is an algorithm for testing the gene-pathway interaction.
 ### Installation
 The code depends on `Rcpp` package.
 If your computer do not install the `Rcpp` package, please install it first.
-For the linear algebra, we use the [Armadillo](http://arma.sourceforge.net/) library.
+For the linear algebra calculation, we use the [Armadillo](http://arma.sourceforge.net/) library.

 ```R
 #install packages (without Rcpp package)